williamtyn/heritage-housing-issues/README.md

 10. How will the client benefit?
 * The client will maximize the sales price for the inherited properties.

+<h3 id="map-business-requirements">Map Business Requirements to Data Visualizations and ML tasks</h3>

+**Business Requirement 1:** Data Visualization and Correlation
+* We will inspect the data related to house prices.
+* We will perform a correlation study to investigate the most relevant variables correlated to the sale price.
+* We will visualize these variables against the sale price, display and summarize the insights.

+**Business Requirement 2:** Regression and Data Analysis
+* We will deliver an ML system that is capable of reliably predicting the summed sales price of the 4 inherited houses.
+* We will use conventional ML to map the relationships between the features and the target.
+* We will use Regression as method to estimate relationship between variables and target.

 <h2 id="sources">Sources</h2>